POLICY REVISION IMPLEMENTED ON 01/06/2022

 In appointing workers, the Church will be responsible for the following:

-16. Employed workers will be given a contract on appointment.
+14. Employed workers will be given a contract by appointment.

 ARRANGEMENTS FOR SUPERVISION OF GROUP/CHILDREN’S ACTIVITIES